meinkea/Python-with-Mac/README.md

 To use PIP, generally do this
 1. open termianl
-2. type `pip install (module_you_want)`
+2. type `pip install (package_you_want)`
 **Done!**

 Let's try installing matplotlib!
 `pip install matplotlib`

 Go have lunch because that's it.
 The only legwork you will ever need to do is to know the name of the package you want.
 They can be found through google searchs, youtube, website, forum post, or other pythoneers.
-A website to bookmark is PyPi, a python package index site where you can discover more modules: https://pypi.org/
+A website to bookmark is PyPi, a python package index site where you can discover more packages: https://pypi.org/